zuhaibkhaki/Clustering-Doc_Classification/README.md

 ## Clustering and Document Classification

-### This repo contains code, data and resources developed and curated during internal work on this area
+This repo contains code, data and resources developed and curated during internal work on this area

-## Tech/framework used
+## Frameworks used
 - NumPy
 - Pandas
 - Matplotlib